saketdchaudhari/springBootApp/README.md

 Spring boot application.
 Read this file to understand how to setup the application on local and execute curl command to call the endpoints.

-# Steps to setup the application and run maven build.
+# A. Steps to setup the application and run maven build.

   1. Import the code on local drive.
   2. Open cmd prompt on local and cd to the path of directory where code is imported.